v-pbartley/openhack-mc4h/Challenge-10/ReadMe.md

-## 2. Data Visualization and BI: What Sunrise Healthcare region has the lowest Flu vaccination rates?
+## 2. Data Visualization and BI: What Contoso Healthcare region has the lowest Flu vaccination rates?
 ### Learning Objectives
 By the end of the section you will be able to
 * Write Anonymized FHIR data to Azure Synapse Analytics